Answers to common questions about changes to the way all landlords in Wales rent their properties.

-For new contracts which begin on or after 1 December 2022 landlords will need to ensure properties they let in Wales comply with these requirements.
-For tenancies which existed before 1 December 2022 landlords will have 12 months to comply with these requirements (i.e. by 1 December 2023).
+For new contracts which begin on or after 1 December 2022, landlords need to ensure properties they let in Wales comply with these requirements.
+For tenancies which existed before 1 December 2022 landlords have 12 months to comply with these requirements (i.e. by 1 December 2023).

 Is any financial support available for bringing a property up to the required standards?